This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon coconut oil or light flavored olive oil

-- 4 chicken thighs depending on size (4 large pieces fill my skillet)
+- 1½ pounds bone-in chicken thighs depending on size (4 large pieces fill my skillet)

 Instructions

-- Sprinkle the other side of the thighs and then, without moving them, cook uncovered for about 20-25 minutes.
-Let them cook until the fat has rendered and the skin is deep golden brown and crisp; this could take as long as 30 minutes.
+- Allow the chicken thighs to cook uncovered (though I HIGHLY recommend this splatter guard !), without moving them, for about 20-25 minutes.
+Let them cook until the fat has rendered and the skin is deep golden brown and crisp; this could take as long as 30 minutes before turning the chicken over.

 - If the skin is sticking to the pan, it likely isn't finished on that side.
 Reduce the heat as needed if the skin starts to burn before it is evenly golden brown.